 - How do I log partial hours?
 (NY LCSW)

-- Can I track hours for both MFT and LPCC?
+- Can I track hours for dual licensure as an LMFT and LPCC?

 How do I indicate the status of hours that I enter into Track Your Hours?

 Track Your Hours automatically assigns the appropriate status to your hours based on the dates you enter at Account & Billing > School & Status Information tab.

 These statuses are:

 - Post-degree with application pending for intern registration